saghirb/My-Notebook-Template/README.md

 *Saghir's Notebook 'Wiki':* an alternative use of `bookdown` as a "wiki".

+> **Important note:** I should have called this "My-Example-Notebook-Wiki" or something similar.
+It is not a template in the traditional sense and was only intended to mean "my example structure and content" (i.e. showcase).
+I will leave the repository name as it is to prevent having broken links elsewhere.

 **Submitted to RStudio's Bookdown Contest at:** https://community.rstudio.com/t/bookdown-contest-submission-saghirs-notebook-wiki/14658

 **Demo website available at:** https://saghirb.github.io/My-Notebook-Template/